Dr. Peter Attia — “The Top Five Biological Tests Everyone Should Take”

 What’s Dr. Attia talking about here?

-Let’s start with LDL particles, the focus of Test #2.
+Let’s start with LDL particles, the focus of this test of LDL particles.

 You already probably know a bit about LDL (low-density lipoprotein), the so-called “bad cholesterol” counterpart to HDL (high-density lipoprotein), the “good cholesterol”.